WhatsApp, Telegram flaws left accounts vulnerable to hackers

 The research comes at a sensitive time for encrypted-messaging services, which have come under fire for being vulnerable to hacking attacks.
 These apps scramble up communications as they travel from one user to another, making them unreadable to anyone but the sender and receiver.

-Check Point says it could access WhatsApp user accounts by sending a photo file containing malicious code.
+Check Point says it was able to access WhatsApp user accounts by sending a photo file containing malicious code.
 If the user was accessing his or her account from a browser and clicked on the photo, it gave full access to the sender.

 The Telegram hack was a bit more complicated.
 Researchers showed they could send a video file to their intended victims that also contained malicious code.
 For the attack to succeed, the user would need to be logged in on a browser, click "play" on the video and then open it in another browser tab.